sccn/sccn.github.io/others/EEGLAB_revision_history.md

     make them more user friendly, and now allow to plot ERPimage, and time-frequency decompositions in scalp arrays (previously this was only possible for ERP and spectrum).
--   There is a <b>new plugin manager</b> (there was a new one in 2019.0 but it yet a newer one) which automates plugin release for improved stability.
+-   There is a <b>new plug-                                                  in manager</b> (there was a new one in 2019.0 but it yet a newer one) which automates plug-in release for improved stability.
 This new manager also has a rating and feedback mecanism.
-    The old plugin manager will be maintained for backward compatibility.
+    The old plug-in manager will be maintained for backward compatibility.
 -   We have improved further the compatibility with the LIMO toolbox.
 -   Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2019..eeglab2019.1) to see all changes compared to the previous EEGLAB version.